 Lunch

-Lunch will generally be simple chapati, dal, rice (varan bhaat), amti or usal, dry vegetable, chutney, and koshimbir (salad).
-Matha (Buttermilk), Sol kadhi , Piyush are served as beverages.
+Lunch will generally be simple chapati, dal, rice (varan bhaat), amti or usal, dry vegetables, chutney, and koshimbir (salad).
+Matha (Buttermilk), Sol kadhi, Piyush are served as beverages.

 Dinner